 The updated law makes it easier for a defendant to obtain dismissal of a SLAPP suit.
-A defendant need only file a motion to dismiss, demonstrating that the legal action involves “public petition and participation,” and then the burden shifts to the plaintiff to show that the lawsuit “has a substantial basis in law or is supported by a substantial argument for an extension, modification or reversal of existing law.”
+A defendant may file a motion to dismiss demonstrating that the legal action involves “public petition and participation,” and then the burden shifts to the plaintiff to show that the lawsuit “has a substantial basis in law or is supported by a substantial argument for an extension, modification or reversal of existing law.”
 N.Y.
 C.P.L.R.
 3211(g)(1) (McKinney).
-If the plaintiff does not carry this burden, the court must dismiss the case.
-Traditionally, the defendant carries the burden of proving that the plaintiff has failed to state a claim, and the claim need only be “cognizable at law.”
+If the plaintiff fails to carry this burden, the court must dismiss the case.
+To survive a traditional motion to dismiss, on the other hand, a plaintiff merely needs to establish a claim that “cognizable at law.”
 Id. at 3211(a)(7); Salvatore v.
 Kumar, 845 N.Y.S.2d 384, 388 (2d Dep’t 2007).

 The law also requires courts to prioritize anti-SLAPP motions by giving “preference in the hearing” of them.
 Id. at 3211(g)(1).
 This can be helpful if the court has a backlog of cases.

-The 2020 amendment requires the court to stay “all discovery, pending hearings, and motions” from the time an anti-SLAPP motion is filed until the court rules on that motion.
+The 2020 amendment requires the court to stay “all discovery, pending hearings, and motions” from the time an anti-SLAPP motion to dismiss is filed until the court rules on that motion.
 Id. at 3211(g)(3).
-The law does, however, allow courts to permit certain discovery, “limited to the issues raised in the motion to dismiss,” if the plaintiffs show specific reasons why they cannot otherwise present facts “essential” to their opposition to the anti-SLAPP motion.
+The law does, however, allow courts to permit certain discovery, “limited to the issues raised in the motion to dismiss,” if plaintiffs show specific reasons why they cannot otherwise present facts “essential” to their opposition to the anti-SLAPP motion.
 Id.

-Under the expanded anti-SLAPP law, plaintiffs may not recover damages in libel cases involving “public petition and participation” unless they show “by clear and convincing evidence” that the defendant made the statement knowing it was false or “with reckless disregard” as to whether it was false.
+Under the expanded anti-SLAPP law, plaintiffs may not recover damages in cases involving “public petition and participation” unless they show “by clear and convincing evidence” that the defendant made the statement knowing it was false or “with reckless disregard” as to whether it was false.
 N.Y.
 Civ.
 Rights Law § 76-a(2) (McKinney).
 The U.S. Supreme Court has long held that the First Amendment requires libel plaintiffs who are public officials or public figures to satisfy this high standard of fault, known as “actual malice.”
-New York’s anti-SLAPP law codifies that standard and now requires private figures to demonstrate the same level of fault before recovering damages in libel lawsuits involving matters of public interest.
+New York’s anti-SLAPP law codifies that standard and now requires private figures to demonstrate the same level of fault before recovering damages in lawsuits involving matters of public interest.

 A defendant may also recover “other compensatory damages” by showing that the plaintiff brought the case to harass, intimidate, punish, or maliciously inhibit free speech, petition, or association rights.
 N.Y.
 Civ.
-Rights Law § 70-a(b).
-A defendant may also recover punitive damages by showing that the plaintiff brought the case “for the sole purpose” of harassing, intimidating, punishing or maliciously inhibiting free speech, petition, or association rights. § 70-a(c).
+Rights Law § 70-a(b) (McKinney).
+A defendant may also recover punitive damages by showing that the plaintiff brought the case “for the sole purpose” of harassing, intimidating, punishing or maliciously inhibiting free speech, petition, or association rights.
+Id. § 70-a(c).